anweshar99/Technical-Writing-Portfolio/editing-sample.md

 The revision organizes the content into logical stages: data entry, validation, error handling, and synchronization.
 Ambiguity around delayed responses was preserved but clarified as likely caused by processing or network conditions, without introducing unsupported assumptions.

-### Risk if Unedited

-Users may repeatedly submit data due to unclear system feedback, leading to duplicate records and data inconsistency.
+**Risk if unedited:** Users may repeatedly submit data due to unclear system feedback, leading to duplicate records and data inconsistency.

 ---